-It takes about a minute to generate every new site because two groups and an item for the site must be created in ArcGIS Online.
+It takes about a minute to generate every new site.
+Every new site includes two groups and an item for the site which are added in ArcGIS Online.

 Once your site is activated, you’ll land in the Site Editor which is where you can use cards to design the layout of your site.

 Watch this 6 minute video to see how it works.

 2. Add content